kxfeldhus/kxfeldhus.github.io/about.md

 ### More Information

-My primary languages are Ruby and Python.
-I am always on a quest to be a well rounded polyglot software developer.
-Currently high on my target list is Golang.
+My desire is to be a well rounded polyglot developer.
+Currenlty m ptrongest languages are Ruby and Python. andhigh on my target list is Golang.

 I really enjoy working with geospatial data and imagery.